 Is Plan F Going Away?

-No!
-This is a myth being spread by some dishonest agents who are trying to pressure people to change plans.
+No, it is not.
 If you have a Plan F, you can keep it after January 1, 2020.
 You can even apply to get a Plan F with a different company.
 The Plan F will not be available to those “newly eligible” to Medicare after that date.
-Even though you can keep it, there are several reasons to consider making a change away from Plan F. We cover some of those reasons in the article at this link.
+Even though you can keep it, there are several reasons to consider making a change away from Plan F. We recommend you change to a different Medigap lettered plan if you are able to.

 What is a “Newly Eligible” Medicare Beneficiary?